ccao-data/people/.gitlab/issue_templates/pre-onboarding.md

  * Collective Bargaining Agreement
  * Phone Quick Reference Guide

-## Tasks for IT to Complete

-- [ ] Create an account using the data science profile and email credentials to the CDO, [HR](assessor.ccaohr@cookcountyil.gov), and Admins.
-The email address will be posted on this issue so that the new hire can complete the VPN form.

 ## Your First Day

-There is an issue ticket that will guide you through your first day at the CCAO.
-It can be seen below this description as a 'blocked' issue.
+There is a separate issue ticket that will guide you through your first day at the CCAO.
+This issue will be named "Onboarding ${your_name}".

 NOTE: Please report any broken links, spelling/grammar mistakes, or inaccurate instructions in this issue to @dfsnow.

 /assign @ssimpson
-/label ~"type::management::onboarding" ~"stakeholder::internal::data" ~"priority::high"